zachvalenta/notes-sw/comp-sci/computation.md

 * https://wizardzines.com/comics/cpu-scheduling/

 * _processor_: aka CPU; can have n cores (i.e. parallelism) https://stackoverflow.com/q/19225859 can only add and subtract [Manga 1.15] https://www.righto.com/2024/08/pentium-navajo-fairchild-shiprock.html
+> No human can possibly hope to understand a modern high-performance CPU well enough to informally reason about its correctness.
+That's not only true now, it's been true for decades.
+It becomes true the moment someone introduces any sort of speculative execution or caching.
+These things are inherently stateful and complicated.
+They're so complicated that the only way to model performance (in order to run experiments to design high performance chips) is to simulate precisely what will happen, since the exact results are too complex for humans to reason about and too messy to be mathematically tractable.
+It's possible to make a simple CPU, but not one that's fast and simple. https://danluu.com/tests-v-reason/
 * _core_: main component that reads from memory, maintains execution order and state, and uses ALU to perform operations https://stackoverflow.com/a/19314303 https://testdriven.io/blog/developing-an-asynchronous-task-queue-in-python/
 * _core types_: physical (what it sounds like) logical (abstraction to facilitate hyperthreading) https://stackoverflow.com/q/1715580 https://forums.tomshardware.com/threads/what-is-the-difference-between-physical-core-and-logical-core.1534416/
 * _hyperthreading_: single core that can execute n instructions simultaneously